NL-TCH/nur-packages/README.md

 1. spotify-adblock
 using https://github.com/abba23/spotify-adblock and https://github.com/dasJ/spotifywm/
 Listen to spotify without banner ads and interupting audio ads
+2. ciscoPacketTracer8
-2. ~~ciscoPacketTracer8 This version of packettracer8 automatically installs the required .deb from a private and fast nextcloud server, instead of the slow public link.~~ **_Deprecated_**
+This version of packettracer8 automatically installs the required .deb from GitLFS, instead of the slow public link.

 ## how to install
 1. Add the following lines to your `/etc/nixos/configuration.nix`